xma711/notebook/big_data/spark/README.md

-control client and cluter mode
+control client and cluster mode
 ------------------------------------

 When using spark-submit to run an application, we can choose the deploy mode: